jakob-schuster/restrander-vignette/README.md

 #### Output statistics

-On your terminal, underneath the diagnostic information about Restrander, you'll see some output stats.
+On your terminal, underneath the diagnostic information about Restrander, you'll see some output statistics.
 They should look similar to this:

 ```json
 {